HTML has links - PDF has Authentication

 • The operator is in control of the movement of the load and a hazardous condition is not created.

-(64) All brakes must be adjusted in accordance with manufacturer procedures to prevent unintended movement.
+(63) All brakes must be adjusted in accordance with manufacturer procedures to prevent unintended movement.

-(68) Tag-out.
+(67) Tag-out.

 (b) Response to do not operate/tag-out signs.

-(A) No one is servicing, working on or otherwise in a dangerous position around the machine.
+(A) No one is servicing, working on, or otherwise in a dangerous position around the machine.

 (ii) If there is a warning (tag-out or maintenance/do not operate) sign on any other switch or control, the operator must not activate that switch or control until the sign has been removed by a person authorized to remove it, or until the operator has verified that the requirements in (b)(i)(A) and (B) of this subsection have been met.

-Note: | For additional lockout/tagout procedures for electrical circuits, see WAC 296-155-429. |
+For additional lockout/tagout procedures for electrical circuits, see WAC 296-155-429.

-(71) Swinging locomotive cranes.
+(70) Swinging locomotive cranes.
 A locomotive crane must not be swung into a position where railway cars on an adjacent track could strike it, until it is determined that cars are not being moved on the adjacent track and that proper flag protection has been established.

-(a) If a crane/derrick is used to get a diver into and out of the water, it must not be used for any other purpose until the diver is removed from the water.
+(a) If a crane/equipment is used to get a diver into and out of the water, it must not be used for any other purpose until the diver is removed from the water.
 When used for more than one diver, it must not be used for any other purpose until all divers are all out of the water.

-(c) In addition to the requirements in WAC 296-155-53406, Signals, either:
+(c) In addition to the requirements in WAC 296-155-53406 Signals, either:

 (i) A clear line of sight must be maintained between the operator and dive tender; or